Paul Conway (Headteacher)

 I was born in Norton and I am the youngest of 4 siblings.
 I attended St Edward’s Primary School in Middlesbrough before going to Newlands FCJ School.
 My Catholic education continued when I attended St Mary’s VI Form College to do my A-levels and Trinity and All Saints University, Leeds to complete a Teaching Degree.

-I have been a governor at the school since my appointment in September 2017.
+I have been a governor at the school since my appointment as Headteacher in September 2017.

 Mary Bilous (Chair- Foundation Governor)

 I come from Lincoln where I was born and brought up with my parents and sisters.
 My father was a GP in Lincoln but came from Ireland.
 I attended St Joseph’s Convent in Lincoln and then Presentation Convent Matlock for sixth form where I boarded for 2 years.
 I trained as a nurse at Guys Hospital in London and subsequently became a midwife and health visitor.

 I am married to Rudy and we moved up to the North East when my daughter was 4 months old, for Rudy to work in Newcastle.
 We came to Stokesley when he became a Consultant.
 I have 4 children who were all at St Bernadette’s school, one daughter Katharine and three boys Thomas, Nicholas and Jonathan, and my association with school dates back over the last 24 years.
 I have been a Governor at school for 20 years.
 Therefore St Bernadette’s is very close to my heart.